seppinho/pixyll/_posts/2015-08-27-cloudgene.md

       download: true
 {% endhighlight %}

-Cloudgene simplified our lives a lot in the last years, and two very recent services based on Cloudgene show the success of our platform: One of these services is the [mtDNA-Server] (http://mtdna-server.uibk.ac.at), a heteroplasmy and contamination pipeline for next generation sequencing data developed by my colleague [Hansi Weißenteiner](haplogrep.uibk.ac.at).
+### Cloudgene in Action
-The other service will  be introduced in another blog post.
+Cloudgene simplified our lives a lot in the last years, and two very recent services based on Cloudgene show the success of our platform: The first service is the [mtDNA-Server](http://mtdna-server.uibk.ac.at), a heteroplasmy and contamination pipeline for next generation sequencing data developed by my colleague [Hansi Weißenteiner](haplogrep.uibk.ac.at).
+The other one is the quite popular [Michigan Imputation Server](http://imputationserver.sph.umich.edu) for genome imputation.
-For now, check out the mtDNA-Server web service to get a feeling what Cloudgene can do for you.
+For now, check out one of the web services to get a feeling what Cloudgene can do for you.
+The services will be introduced in richer detail in near future

 In the next post, I'll show you how you can combine the ideas of my [first](http://seppinho.github.io/docker/hadoop/2015/08/26/docker-hadoop/) blog post (Hadoop Docker Image) with Cloudgene resulting in a local Hadoop-As-A-Service approach.